Aegion

-Aegion Corporation is an American multinational company involved in the construction, maintenance, protection, rehabilitation, engineering and design of infrastructure projects for a wide range of industries, including oil and gas upstream/midstream/downstream facilities, power plants, food manufacturing, water, mining, and wastewater.
+Azuria Water Solutions, formerly known as Aegion Corporation, is an American multinational company involved in the construction, maintenance, protection, rehabilitation, engineering and design of infrastructure projects for a wide range of industries, including oil and gas upstream/midstream/downstream facilities, power plants, food manufacturing, water, mining, and wastewater.

-Aegion's products and services protect against the corrosion of industrial pipelines and rehabilitate and strengthen water, wastewater, energy, and mining piping systems as well as buildings, bridges, tunnels and waterfront structures.
+Azuria's products and services protect against the corrosion of industrial pipelines and rehabilitate and strengthen water, wastewater, energy, and mining piping systems as well as buildings, bridges, tunnels and waterfront structures.
 The company engages in the provision of engineering, procurement, construction, maintenance, and turnaround services for various energy-related industries.

 Operations

-Aegion operates through three distinct platforms: Corrosion Protection, Infrastructure Solutions, and Energy Services.
-The Aegion family of companies include Aegion Coating Services, Corrpro, Fyfe, Fibrwrap, Instituform, Underground Solutions, AllSafe, Brinderson, P2S Serv Tech, and Schultz.
+Azuria operates through three distinct platforms: Corrosion Protection, Infrastructure Solutions, and Energy Services.
+The Azuria family of companies include Azuria Coating Services, Corrpro, Fyfe, Fibrwrap, Instituform, Underground Solutions, AllSafe, Brinderson, P2S Serv Tech, and Schultz.

 The company's business activities include engineering, construction, safety, turnaround and maintenance services, manufacturing, distribution, cured-in-place pipe (CIPP), installation, coating and insulation, cathodic protection, research and development and licensing.

+History

+Aegion Corporation was formed in 2011 to be a parent company for Insituform and affiliates.
+Aegion merged with New Mountain Capital in a $963 million acquisition which took the company private.